 We’ve put in the single-core results here in addition to the typical test that utilizes all available cores to give you an idea of how AMD’s new CPU performs with single-threaded tasks.

 The AMD Ryzen TR 2970WX dominates the competition on the all-cores test with a score of 4,203, as it should: It simply has by far the most cores.
-This finding shows that, all other things being equal, any app whose performance scales with the sheer number of cores available to it will like this CPU.
+This finding shows that all other things being equal, any app whose performance scales with the sheer number of cores available to it will like this CPU.
 Real-world applications that can execute core-dependent tasks like 3D rendering often also perform other tasks that depend more on clock speed, memory, GPU performance, and other aspects besides the number of CPU cores.

 The performance of the AMD Ryzen TR 2970WX on the single-core Cinebench test is almost the exact opposite.
-Only the first-generation Threadripper 1950X recorded a lower score, by a hair, than it, with a score of 168, placing it in the bottom of its peer group (167).
+Only the first-generation Threadripper 1950X recorded a lower score, by a hair than it, with a score of 168, placing it at the bottom of its peer group (167).
 Particularly noteworthy is the fact that the Intel chips constantly outperform their AMD rivals in the single-core Cinebench test.
 The Core i7-7960X scored 191, whereas the Core i9-9900X with a faster clock speed scored 218.

 AMD Ryzen TR 2970X Conclusion